Our Top Choice...

 How Do I Choose The Right Knife Sharpener?

-Choosing a knife sharpener is surprisingly easy.
+Similar to choosing a butcher knife or any kitchen knife, choosing a knife sharpener can be surprisingly easy.
 There’s only a few main things you want to look at: construction, price, grindstones, stages, and extras.

 The construction is usually best as either purely metal (stainless steel is good, cast aluminum is okay) or a mix of metal and plastic.
 Full plastic construction is always going to be a mark against the product, especially for electric knife sharpeners, unless you like the smell of burning plastic and want to have to replace it after a year or so.